cloudcake/php-fluent/README.md

 (`str()` and `arr()`) rather than the plethora of available helpers allowing use of more fluent-like syntax.

+If you hate the idea of more globally loaded functions, just stick to [laravel/helpers](https://github.com/laravel/helpers).
+It now has fluent-like syntax.

 # Installation

 **Laravel is NOT required to use this package.**